 The Davis Bayou Area is a popular destination for locals, campers, and school groups who enjoy the area for recreational and self-directed experiences.
-The William M. Colmer Visitor Center has exhibits, several beautiful decked overlooks, tranquil trails, and hosts fewer visitors than Ship Island and Fort Massachusetts.
-The William M. Colmer Visitor Center is open daily from 9:00 am - 4:30 pm, except Thanksgiving, Christmas, and New Years Day.
+The William M. Colmer Visitor Center has exhibits, a beautiful decked overlook, tranquil trails, and hosts fewer visitors than Ship Island and Fort Massachusetts.
+The William M. Colmer Visitor Center is open daily from 9:00 am - 4:00 pm, except Thanksgiving, Christmas, and New Years Day.